bl1te/MCJ-datapack-attempt/README.md

 And no backporting, ever.
 This is the paradigm I follow:

-> If you are not utilizing the highest stable version, you are wasting opportunities.
+> If you are not utilizing the highest stable version, you are wasting opportunities, unless the highest stable version can not be received for free.
 >
-> If the higher stable version lacks the features which are present in lower version, find a workaround to achieve these features.
+> If the higher stable version lacks the features which are present in lower version, find an alternative way to achieve these features.

 </details>